RibbonCommunications/webrtc-anonymous-ios-sdk/tutorials/MobileSDK Anonymous iOS User Guide.md

 func anonymousCallExample() {

     // Following tokens should be generated by the app developer
-    // by using the security key defined in the SPiDR/KL Admin GUI var accountToken;
+    // by using the security key defined in the Ribbon WebRTC Gateway Admin GUI var accountToken;
     var originatorToken;
     var terminatorToken;

-    var tokenRealm;  // use the token realm defined in the SPiDR/KL Admin GUI
+    var tokenRealm;  // use the token realm defined in the Ribbon WebRTC Gateway Admin GUI

     var localVideoView: UIView!  //make an assignment
     var remoteVideoView: UIView! //make an assignment